MateusGurgel/news_article_agent/README.md

 ## What wold i do if i had the opportunity to do it again?

+- I would chunkrize the news articles into smaller chunks before saving them to the database.
 - I would use some framework like langchain for tooling and agents.
+- Cache the results of the tools to avoid unnecessary API calls.

 ## Models